Mount Diablo

 Mount Diablo is a mountain of the Diablo Range, in Contra Costa County of the eastern San Francisco Bay Area in Northern California.
 It is south of Clayton and northeast of Danville.
 It is an isolated upthrust peak of 3849 ft, visible from most of the San Francisco Bay Area.
 Mount Diablo appears from many angles to be a double pyramid and has many subsidiary peaks.
 The largest and closest is North Peak, the other half of the double pyramid, which is nearly as high in elevation at 3557 ft, and is about 1 mile northeast of the main summit.

 The mountain is within the boundaries of Mount Diablo State Park, which is administered by California State Parks.

 Geography

 The summit is accessible by foot, bicycle, or motor vehicle.
 Road access is via North Gate Road or South Gate Road.
-Also you can hike in various places in Mount Diablo.

 Mount Diablo State Park

 The peak is in Mount Diablo State Park, a state park of about 20000 acres.
 The state park was the first public open space established on or near the peak.
 According to the non-profit Save Mount Diablo, there are now varied types of protected lands on and around Mount Diablo that total more than 90000 acres.
 These include 38 preserves, such as nearby city open spaces, regional parks, and watersheds, which are buffered in some areas with private lands that have been protected by conservation easements.